buildwithgagan/marketing-agents-team/README.md

 ## 📝 Notes

 - Brew mode is the default when no mode is specified
-- Workers execute in parallel using LangGraph's `Send` primitive
+- Workers execute sequentially based on task priority (deterministic execution order)
 - The synthesizer only streams tokens (not worker outputs)
 - Thread persistence uses in-memory checkpointer (can be upgraded to SQLite/PostgreSQL)
 - Tavily MCP requires `npx mcp-remote` bridge for connection